-In 2017 the Nepean Referees Group will hit the ground running and we look forward to welcoming a new era of new referees to further strengthen our numbers.
+In 2021 the Nepean Referees Group has hit the ground running with over 100 referees registered before the end of January and we look forward to welcoming new referees to further strengthen our numbers.
 If you would like to become a referee simply fill in the form titled ‘become a referee’ contained on this site and one of our team will get back to you.

-NRG referee coach and senior referee of the year for 2017 Kieran Fisher said recently ‘I am looking forward to ensuring another group of new referees are ready to enjoy the experience of refereeing once our season starts.
-Our first two courses of the year are on the 4th and the 25th of February.
+NRG referee branch coach and senior referee of the year for 2017 Kieran Fisher said recently ‘I am looking forward to ensuring another group of new referees are ready to enjoy the experience of refereeing once our season starts.
+We have several level 4 courses already set and available on our website.
 It’s important that we develop as many referees as possible in those courses so we can have them ready for the start of our season’.

 2021 is set to be another great year for NRG referee Emma Kocbek.
 Two years ago she became the first person trained by NRG to referee in the W league.
 Referee Manager at the time Graham Chapman said ‘we made a commitment when we started NRG to have someone from this region on the W or A league within a decade and we achieved that goal in half that time.
 I am over the moon.
 Emma is a wonderful young lady that started refereeing in 2014 and she has listened and stayed focused.
 She is evidence that by putting in the time, remaining committed and never losing sight of your goal, dreams can come true.
 She debuted on the W league on the match between Western Sydney Wanderers and Brisbane.
 Equally as proud was the fact that her mentor and former local referee and now NRG referee Sarah Ho was on her senior line keeping a close eye on everything’.

 Emma said after the match ‘this is one of the most exciting days of my life, a massive thanks to the NRG team for believing in me and guiding me through.
 This is just the start, I would love to referee on the W league one day so I am going to continue the hard work and focus.’